Aleksandr-Barabanov-DE/aboutMe/README.md

 <img src="https://github.com/Aleksandr-Barabanov-DE/AboutMe/blob/main/hero-section.jpg?raw=true" alt="Slogan: JS is Everywhere.
 Coding is a state of mind" width="1200"/>
 <h1>Hi there, I'm <a href="https://barabanov.codes/" target="_blank">Aleksandr Barabanov</a> 👋

 ## Welcome to my GitHub profile!
-Here you can find my projects and contributions.
+Explore my projects, contributions, and ongoing development journey as a Frontend Developer.

 ## About Me

-Motivated Web Developer with a Frontend Development Diploma from Yandex Practicum.
-I have completed advanced courses in JavaScript, API integration, asynchronous programming, animations with GSAP, and design using Figma at Can She Code Inc. Currently, I am expanding my expertise in full-stack development by studying React, Redux, and Node.js in a dedicated course.
+I’m a passionate Web Developer with a professional diploma in Frontend Development from Yandex Practicum and advanced training in JavaScript, API integration, asynchronous programming, and UI/UX design at Can She Code Inc. Currently, I’m enhancing my skills in full-stack development, focusing on React, Redux, and Node.js.
+My goal is to create efficient, user-centric applications that combine performance and engaging design.

 ## Skills & Technologies